A survey of high-$z$ galaxies: SERRA simulations: Numerical simulations

 \subsubsection{Line emission}

 Line emission is calculated on a cell by cell basis by using \code{cloudy} models.
-We use grids of \code{cloudy} models for density, metallicity, radiation field intensity, as a function of the column density.
+We use grids of \code{cloudy} models for density, metallicity, radiation field intensity, as a function of the column density, which is used as a stopping criterion for the calculation.
 We account for the turbulent and clumpy structure of the interstellar medium (ISM), by parameterising the underlying distribution as a function of the gas Mach number \citep{vallini:2017,vallini:2018}, expressing the thermal to turbulent energy ratio.
-We have two grids of \code{CLOUDY} models, in which the impinging SED includes (does not include) ionising radiation ($h\nu > 13.6$ eV) if the cell is ionised\footnote{Ionised cells are those either containing young ($t_\star\leq 10\,\myr$) or the ionisation parameter calculated by the on-the-fly RT is larger then $\geq 10^{-3}$.} (neutral).
+We have two grids of \code{CLOUDY} models, in which the impinging SED includes -- does not include -- ionising radiation ($h\nu > 13.6$ eV).
+We consider radiation to be ionising in those cells that i) contain young ($t_\star\leq 10\,\myr$) stars or ii) have a ionisation parameter larger then $\geq 10^{-3}$.

 Every grid is composed of 17 density bins ($10^{-2} \le n/\cc \le 10^{6.5}$), 8 metallicity bins ($10^{-3} \le Z/\zsun \le 10^{0.5}$), and 12 ISRF intensity bins ($10^{-1} \le G/\gnot \le 10^{4.5}$), for a total of 1632 distinct models per grid.
 For the SED of the impinging radiation field on the slab of gas of interest in \code{CLOUDY}, we use our fiducial SED with stellar age of $10\,\myr$ and solar metallicity, i.e. the stellar population is the primary contributor to the interstellar radiation field in our simulated galaxies.
+Note that in the post-processing via \code{cloudy}, the spectrum is not limited to 24.59 eV.
 The full setup is described in \citet{pallottini:2019}, while in \citet{lupi:2020} a detailed analysis of different emission line models is reported \citep[see][for additional discussion]{olsen:2018}.

 Line emission products can be spatially resolved maps or Hyperspectral Data cubes, i.e. line spectra in a position -- position -- line of sight velocity space \citep{kohandel:2020}.
 Given a field of view and a line of sight, for optically thin lines (e.g. FIR lines such as \CII~158$\mu $m) we can directly sum the contribution of all the gas cells in the field of view.
 For optically thick lines (e.g. \CIII~1909$\angstrom$) we should consider the radiative transfer trough dust \citep[see][for the additional efforts needed for Ly$\alpha$]{behrens:2019}.
 Unattenuated (de-reddened) emission lines can be readily calculated and approximate treatments for the attenuation can give reliable estimates \citep{gelli:2021}, however we defer more refined implementations to future work.